Skip to content

 )

-The key must match a generated entry in modules.generated.ts.
+The key must resolve against the page map built from modules.generated.ts.
 Mismatches produce:

 • SM003 (warning) — the .tsx file exists, but no inertia.render() call in any module references it.
 The page is orphaned.